Answer: Let us first take a look at the verses you mentioned that concern Jesus and his disciples buying weapons.

-It's difficult to imagine Jesus telling his disciples to buy swords, considering that he would soon state,
+It is difficult to imagine Jesus telling his disciples to buy weapons, considering that he would soon state the following.

-Also, it was late in the day, and Jesus and his disciples would soon leave for the Mount of Olives.
-Jesus had much to discuss with them before he would be taken prisoner, so there would be no time to go to the market, argue for the best value for their garments, then haggle over the price of swords.
+It was late in the day, and Jesus and his disciples would soon leave for the Mount of Olives.
+He had much to discuss with them before he would be taken prisoner, so there would be no time to go to the market, argue for the best value for their garments, and then haggle over the purchase of weapons.

-It's interesting that Strong's Concordance definition is listed for the noun "sword" in the KJV Bible translation of Luke 22:36.
-Bishop Pearce, according to Adam Clarke's Bible Commentary for the verse, believes the word has been inserted from what is said in verse 38, as it is evident Jesus never intended any resistance to his capture, nor to allow such a weapon to be used on the occasion.
+It is interesting that no Strong's Concordance definition is listed for the noun "sword" in the KJV Bible translation of Luke 22:36.
+Bishop Pearce, according to Adam Clarke's Bible Commentary for the verse, believes the word has been inserted from what is said in verse 38, as it is evident Jesus never intended any resistance to his capture, nor to allow a weapon to be used on the occasion.

-But in Luke 22:38 Strong's Concordance acknowledges the Greek word μάχαιρα (machaira, Strong's Concordance #G3162) , defining it as a knife, dirk or sword.
+But in Luke 22:38 Strong's Concordance acknowledges the Greek word machaira (Strong's #G3162) is defined as a knife, dirk or sword.

-If we back up to verse 35 we hear Jesus reminding his disciples that he had sent them on a temporary journey with neither purse nor passports, nor shoes (see Matthew 10:5 - 10).
+If we back up to verse 35 of Luke 22 we hear Jesus reminding his disciples that he had sent them on a temporary journey with neither purse nor passports, nor shoes (see Matthew 10:5 - 10).
 When he asked if they lacked anything during the trip, they answered, "Nothing."
 Then Jesus stated the following.

-But when Jesus was no longer with them, their journey would not be temporary.
-They would need certain provisions, including a knife for preparation of food, cutting wood for fuel, and possibly to fend off robbers for which the area was noted.
-So, once Jesus' ordeal was over, they should make sure they each had a knife.
+The disciples would need certain provisions, including a knife for preparation of food, cutting wood for fuel, and possibly to fend off robbers for which the area was noted.
+So, once Jesus' ordeal was over, they were to make sure each of them had a knife.

-In Luke 22:38 the disciples said they had two knives, and Jesus said, "It is enough."
-By this he may have been saying that's all they would need, but Bible commentators Adam Clarke and John Gill believe he was saying, "We've talked about this enough."
+In Luke 22:38 the disciples said they had two swords, and Jesus said, "It is enough."
+In saying this he may have meant that it was all they would need, but Bible commentators Adam Clarke and John Gill believe he was saying, "We've talked about this enough."
 They are likely correct since, according to Luke's account, he then left for the Mount of Olives where his real agony would begin (Luke 22:39).
-Discussion about swords would be insignificant in comparison.
+Further discussion would be insignificant in comparison.